So here we are… doing a track day with us :-)

 It is time to consider your PROTECTION under the motto… the more the better!
 Regular street rider gear is fine.
 Nobody else then yourself is responsible for a road rash you may get.
 In case you need to add some gear- once you’ve registered with Superbike-Coach- you’ll have access to great discounts by our sponsors.
 Take advantage of it!:

-- Helmet Requirements: Snell, BSI, DOT, or ECE R22.05 approved helmet (high impact tested).
+- Helmet Requirements: Snell, BSI, DOT, or ECE R22.05 approved full face helmet (high impact tested).
 Helmets with any visible crash (beyond scratches!) damage will be rejected.
 If your helmet does not pass tech, you will not be allowed to ride and will not be given a refund.
 We highly recommend to go with the best helmets money can buy… Arai Helmets!

 How to load and what to bring